uchidalab/time-series-transferability/Readme.md

 #### Multi-source Transfer Learning
 This does multi-source tranfer learning with the rankings of shapelet-based similarity.
-The following lines conducts multi-source transfer learning with 10 sources selected by Minimum Shapelet for all the 128 UCR Archive datasets.
+The following line conducts multi-source transfer learning with 10 sources selected by Minimum Shapelet for all the 128 UCR Archive datasets.
 ```
 python main.py -dn 10 --target experiment --metric Minimum_Shapelet
 ```